Mino75/2025-nali/README.md

 🌏 **那里 Nali** - Where in the world are you? 📍

-Made with ❤️ using open-source technologies and public domain data
+Made using open-source technologies and public domain data